dmbarbour/wikilon/docs/AboutAO.md

 Static analysis can be greatly extended by use of *annotations*, which may potentially assert properties that would be difficult to express otherwise - e.g. that two blocks are equivalent, or that a function is commutative or associative or idempotent, or that one function is the reverse of another, or that a value should be computed statically.

-### Transitory Undefined Words
+### Holes: Transitory Undefined Words

 A dictionary in a transitory state of development will frequently have a few undefined words.
 These can serve a useful role in the development context: a development environment can recognize undefined words as 'holes'.
-The rough type or shape for a hole may be inferred from usage context.
+The functional type for a hole may be inferred from usage context.
 A good developoment environment could help developers find an implementation.
-Or, at the very least, the temporary presence of undefined words will simplify top-down development.

-AO doesn't use a 'linker' that operates outside the scope of the dictionary.
-Undefined words are not externally defined.
-So, the number of undefined words should generally be limited based on the amount of active development.
-Undefined words may be listed in warnings or as errors.
+The number of undefined words should generally be limited based on the amount of active development, and only certain approaches to development will use them (e.g. top-down).

 ### DVCS Based Distribution